qredo/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 a) validate it b) figure out if malicious behaviour is obvious (immediately slashable) or the fork accountability protocol needs to be started.

+### Validating headers

-(a): check both headers are valid (`ValidateBasic`), have the same height and signed by 1/3+ of known validator set.
+Check both headers are valid (`ValidateBasic`), have the same height and signed by 1/3+ of known validator set.

-- What to do if neither H1 nor H2 was committed on the main chain?
-- What if light client validator set is not equal to full node's validator set (i.e. from full node's point of view both headers are not properly signed)
+- Q: What if light client validator set is not equal to full node's validator set (i.e. from full node's point of view both headers are not properly signed)

-(b): download validator set from full node and intersect it with light client's validator set
+  Reject the evidence.
+It means light client is following a fork, but, hey, at least it will halt.

+- Q: Don't we want to punish validators who signed something else even if they have less or equal than 1/3?

+  No consensus so far.
+Ethan said no, Zarko said yes.

+### Figuring out if malicious behaviour is immediately slashable

+Let's say H1 was committed on the main chain.
+Intersect validator sets of H1 and H2.

+* if there are signers(H2) that are not part of signers(H1), they misbehaved as they are signing protocol messages in heights they are not validators => immediately slashable.

+* if `H1.Round == H2.Round`, and some signers signed different precommit
+messages in both commits, then it is an equivocation misbehavior => immediately slashable.

+* if `H1.Round != H2.Round` we need to run full detection procedure => not
+* immediately slashable.

 Fork accountability specification defines 5 types of attacks.